k21971/EvilHack/README.md

-More information regarding this variant can be accessed at the NetHackWiki - https://nethackwiki.com/wiki/EvilHack - or by visiting channels #evilhack or #hardfought on Freenode IRC.
+More information regarding this variant can be accessed at the NetHackWiki - https://nethackwiki.com/wiki/EvilHack - or by visiting channels #evilhack or #hardfought on Libera IRC.

 ## Design Philosophy